'Fight will go on' for better Fylde train services after government scraps fund

 The Treasury has said individual Restoring Your Railway projects will be considered as possible standalone schemes through a review to be carried out by the transport secretary.
 However, it is unclear whether the passing loop project will be included in that process, given that there has not been any response to the strategic outline business case submitted by Fylde Council in November 2021.

-Nevertheless, Richard says the strength of the argument for upgrading the line is undeniable - and he told the Local Democracy Reporting Service that CRL had no intention of “abandoning” the vision for the loop.
+Nevertheless, Richard says the strength of the argument for upgrading the line is undeniable - and he told The Gazette that CRL had no intention of “abandoning” the vision for the loop.

 “I've been on the network today and the trains to Blackpool South are very busy, because it’s now peak holiday time and the Pleasure Beach is obviously a key attraction - so two-car trains every hour really don't [cut] it.